sjagoe/pikos/_sources/reference.txt

    pikos.external.yappi_profiler.YappiProfiler

-.. note:: These profilers are experimental and not yet integrated fully in the pikos framework.
+.. note:: These profilers are experimental and not yet integrated fully with the pikos framework.
 Please check individual documentation for more information.

 Recorders